Nearly half of adults in the United States have high blood pressure or hypertension.

 - Interrupting nerve activity that can lead to blood vessel constriction

-Your doctor or provider will help to determine which medications work best for you or other medical conditions you may have.
+Your doctor or provider will help to determine which blood pressure medicines work best for you or other medical conditions you may have.

-Most of the time, one type of drug is used, but in some cases or more advanced stages of hypertension, a combination of medications may be used.
+Most of the time, one type of drug is used, but in some cases or more advanced stages of hypertension, a combination of medications may be used for patients.

 Medications designed to lower blood pressure are divided into different categories based on how they work.

-Within those categories, there are different types of brand name and generic drugs.
+Within those categories, there are different types of brand names and generic drugs.
+Your doctor will recommend the best treatment options.

 Common beta-blockers include: